Resources – Playing

 Multi-system emulator RetroArch also includes PlayStation as one of its many supported consoles.
 User-friendly documentation for RetroArch is scarce; the program is intended for advanced users.
 Use either ePSXe or PCSX-Reloaded if you aren’t willing to experiment with the software.

 Windows 3.1 can be run and installed through DOSBox.
 (See above for information about setting up DOSBox.)
-To install Windows 3.1, you will need a copy the operating system, which is still under copyright and cannot be legally distributed.
-If you don’t want to find it via Internet back-channels, some copies of Windows 3.1 are still sold online via eBay, Amazon Marketplace, and other resellers.
-They’re usually a little pricey, but hey, then you own Windows 3.1!
+To install Windows 3.1, you will need a copy the operating system.
+Although the operating system is still under copyright and technically illegal to distribute, Microsoft has not enforced that recently.
+Search online for Windows 3.1 installation disks, preferably the “IBM OEM” version.

 For quick setup, refer to a tutorial from The Sierra Help Papers.
 It covers the basics and should be a good starting place for people not concerned with the more technical aspects.
 If you want something more thorough, read a similar tutorial on the VOGONS forums that goes into more detail about sound and video configurations.